Wild Cornwall Collection

 All pieces as are made by hand in small collections.

-When you sign up for my Studio Notes email list along with 10% off your first order, you’ll also be the first to see new collections before they’re released, receive invitations to exclusive preview events, both in person and online with regular shop updates and the occasional secret sale.
+When you sign up for my Studio Notes exclusive email list youโ€™ll also be the first to see and be able to buy new collections before theyโ€™re released more widely, receive invitations to exclusive preview events, both in person and online with regular shop updates and the occasional secret sale.

 Adinkra Vessels